 As you begin with the first yoga poses, you will notice that each movement is linked to either a deep inhale or exhale.
 Linking movement to breath is a very important aspect in any yoga practice.
 The deep breaths you’ll be taking will boost your vitality and fill your cells with oxygen.

-On top of that, have shown that yoga helps decrease blood pressure and keep it under lower levels even after practice.
+On top of that, studies have shown that yoga helps decrease blood pressure and keep it under lower levels even after practice.

 3. A healthier mind, for better sleep and no anxiety